doyousketch2/the3dPen/README.md

 ---

-I looked at the Tic-80 code for
+To figure out 3D rotations, I looked at Tic-80 code for
 FlamingPandas > Demos > MODELRENDERER
-to figure out the 3D rotations.
 https://tic.computer/play?cart=415

 Already had an idea of how to do it,
 but sometimes it's hard to keep track of which is which
 with the sin() and cos() of the various X Y Z combinations.

-It's not a direct copy, but yea, I looked at that one
+It's not a direct copy, but yea, looked at that one
 to keep all the rotations facing the right way.

 Tho I might reverse the Z axis, so - is Down and + is Up;  we'll see.